Obiuwevwi-Lawrence/Storymodelers-Rosetta-Stone-Project/README.md

 ## ⚡ Quick Start

 **Hardware Setup**
-1. Assemble sensors and microcontrollers as per [docs/architecture.md](docs/architecture.md)
+1. Assemble sensors and microcontrollers as per schematics
 2. Ensure batteries are charged and securely connected